ARC-Lab-UF/intel-training-modules/RTL/README.md

     - [Video: Explanation of multi-cycle MMIO reads](https://youtu.be/Xj1Clq4ac8E), [Slides](examples/mmio_mc_read/mmio_mc_read.pptx)
 1. [Example: dma_loopback](examples/dma_loopback)
     - Description: Illustrates how to read/write the host processor's memory from within the AFU using a hardware abstraction layer (HAL) that hides the complexities of CCI-P.
+    - Note: make use to run [setup.sh](setup.sh) before running this or any of the following examples on the DevCloud.
     - [Video: DMA Hardware Abstraction Layer](https://youtu.be/q94xiWhug6c)
 1. [Example: dma_loopback_uclk](examples/dma_loopback_uclk)
     - Description: An extension of the dma_loopback example that runs the AFU on the programmable user clock (uclk) instead of the primary clock.